TheScienceMuseum/heritageconnector/_posts/2021-10-22-webinar-findings-demos-and-potential.md

 * A set of [demonstrators](https://thesciencemuseum.github.io/heritage-connector-demos/) which have been developed by the project team and through a [hackathon](https://thesciencemuseum.github.io/heritageconnector/post/2021/12/05/Hackathon-Demos/) held with digital agency [Cogapp](https://www.cogapp.com),
 * Reflections on the project from a digital humanities and curatorial perspectives.

+Recordings of the webinar will be posted on this page shortly.

 ## Slides

 * [Kalyan Dutia and Jamie Unwin: Technical Presentation (PDF)](https://thesciencemuseum.github.io/heritageconnector/post_files/final_event_presentations/Kalyan_Dutia_Jamie_Unwin_Heritage_Connector_Final_Event_technical_presentation.pdf)